Dear Future Doctor,

 to get accepted to a top medical school like UCLA.

 I worked with Mike through the entire admissions process.
 He really knows his stuff and was extremely professional and amazing to work with.
 I was rejected last year with essentially the same application as this year.
-Thanks to Mike's help, I've been accepted to 5 MD medical schools so far, including El Paso, Eastern Virginia, St. Louis University, Tx A&M, and TCOM!
+Thanks to Mike's help, I've been accepted to 6 MD medical schools, including El Paso, Eastern Virginia, St. Louis University, Tx A&M, Miami and TCOM!
 And still have a few interviews to go!
 I highly recommend Medical School Inside Track as a complete package to get you accepted to the school of your choice.

 - Zak Kroeger, 2014 Entering Class